Once a Cheater, Always a Cheater? Five Signs to Help You Know

 • he/she’s more distant, angry or picky

-If you find out your partner is cheating again, it’s time to protect yourself from any further heartbreak by breaking up with this person.
+If you find out your partner is cheating again, it’s time to protect yourself from any further heartbreak.
+Break up with this person.
 There are wonderful new matches waiting right there on your computer screen!

 Remember, if your partner strays, it doesn’t absolutely mean he or she will do it again.
 Once a cheater, always a cheater isn’t necessarily true.
 Forgiveness and a new coming together are possible.
-If you have been betrayed but want to see if it can work, just stay heads up for a while and see which way the train is heading!
+If you have been betrayed but want to see if it can work, just talk to one of my expert relationship coaches and get advice right away!

 The University of Chicago among other academic institutions conducts surveys every few years.
 Most folks believe that these numbers under-report the incidence of cheating.
 In other words some people will lie to cover up their being ashamed or wanting the interviewer’s approval.